Exabyte-io/documentation/docs/tutorials/materials/combinatorial-screening.md

 Te,Se,S,Sn      0.750000    0.750000    0.750000
 ```

-We reproduce below the resulting combinatorial list of atomic positions, which can be retrieved under the [left-hand sidebar list of structures](../../materials-designer/sidebar-items.md) of Materials Designer once the "Generate Combinatorial Set" button is clicked.
+We reproduce below the resulting combinatorial list of atomic positions contained in the generated structures, which can be retrieved under the [left-hand sidebar](../../materials-designer/sidebar-items.md) of Materials Designer, once the "Generate Combinatorial Set" button is clicked.

 ```text
 Zn     0.000000    0.000000    0.000000